alam-shahul/popari/docs/source/tutorial_gallery/grid_search_demo.md

     dtype = 'int'
 ```

-The above configuration would yield `3 * 1 * 1 * 1 * 3 * 1 * 3 * 2 * 1 = 18` hyperparameter combinations, implying that `18` Popari jobs will be executed by the MLflow framework.
-Furthermore, according to the `max_p` setting, a maximum of `4` of these processes will be running at any single moment in time.
+The above configuration would yield `3 * 1 * 1 * 1 * 1 * 3 * 2 * 1 = 18` hyperparameter combinations, implying that `18` Popari jobs will be executed by the MLflow framework.
+Furthermore, according to the `num_processes` setting, a maximum of `4` of these processes will be running at any single moment in time.

 To start a grid search, navigate to the folder where you want to store your grid search results (e.g. `example_grid_search`), and then run the `popari-grid-search` script: